ndwarshuis/org-sql/README.md

 MySQL are assumed to share the exact same container configuration, and thus they share the same Dockerfile.

-The `docker-compose` configuration is split between `docker-compose.yml` and `docker-compose.override.yml`, with the latter defining the ports (every container is bound to a separate port loosely matching its version) and `IMAGE` and the former defining everything else.

 ## Running tests

 Tests are divided into stateless (pure functions, don't rely on external